-He has investigated many applications of particle physics to the early Universe, especially the study of nucleosynthesis, the matter–antimatter asymmetry of the Universe, and ‘inflation’.
-He is also an effective populariser of science through his many books, newspaper articles, lectures, and radio broadcasts.
+He investigated many applications of particle physics to the early Universe, especially the study of nucleosynthesis, the matter–antimatter asymmetry of the Universe, and ‘inflation’.
+He was also an effective populariser of science through his many books, newspaper articles, lectures, and radio broadcasts.

 Professor of Mathematical Sciences and Director, Department of Applied Mathematics and Theoretical Physics, University of Cambridge

 Emeritus Professor of Geometry and Astronomy and Member of the Academic Board, Gresham College

 Interest and expertise